x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/windows-server-backup.md

 ---

-# Using Windows Server Backup to back up and restore Exchange data
+# Using Windows Server Backup to back up and to restore Exchange data

 Microsoft's [preferred architecture](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/The-Preferred-Architecture/ba-p/586755) for Exchange Server leverages a concept known as Exchange Native Data Protection.
 Exchange Native Data Protection relies on native Exchange features to protect your mailbox data, without the use of traditional backups.
 But if you want to create backups, Exchange includes a plug-in for Windows Server Backup (WSB) that enables you to create Exchange-aware Volume Shadow Copy Service (VSS)-based backups of Exchange data.
 To take Exchange-aware backups, you must have the WSB feature installed.